naiyerasif/site/src/content/post/2020/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server.md

 :::figure
 ![Okta Application details screen](./images/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server-04.png)

-Generated client credentials for the new application
+::caption[Generated client credentials for the new application]
 :::

 Open *Authorization Servers* (available under the *API* tab).
 Under the *Settings* tab , you'll find the audience configured for the server and the issuer URL.
 Copy these values somewhere; you'd need them later.